OfficeDev/Microsoft-Teams-Samples/samples/bot-conversation-quickstart/js/README.md

 2. Setup for Bot
    In Azure portal, create a [Bot Framework registration resource](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=csharp%2Caadv2).
    - Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)
-   - For the Messaging endpoint URL, use the current `https` URL you were given by running ngrok and append it with the path `/api/messages`.
+   - For the Messaging endpoint URL, use the current `https` URL you were given by running the tunneling application and append it with the path `/api/messages`.
 It should like something work `https://{subdomain}.ngrok-free.app/api/messages`.

   **NOTE:** When you create your bot you will create an App ID and App password - make sure you keep these for later.